AndrewJBateman/pean-stack-api-display/README.md

 ## :cool: Features - Frontend

 * [Versión 81.0.4044.92 (Build oficial) (64 bits)](https://www.google.com/chrome/) latest version was required to get e2e testing to work
 * [http data handling best practices](https://angular.io/guide/http) followed - i.e. use of separate service file to get API data then use of subscription callback function in component to subscribe to Observable data.
-Reponse object type defined using an interface model.
+Response object type defined using an interface model.
 Interface passed as type parameter to the HttpClient.get() method and RxJS map operator used to transform response data.
 Transformed data passed to async pipe.
+* [Angular Activated Route snapshot params](https://angular.io/api/router/ActivatedRoute) used to pass username from github user search page to github repo display page.

 ## :clipboard: Status & To-Do List

-* Status: frontend Nasa, Crypto, Map, News, Charts APIs working.
-Books API to finish
+* Status: all frontend API cards working.
-* To-Do: complete frontend then do backend.
+* To-Do: publish frontend then do backend.

 ## :clap: Inspiration/General Tools